LuisNeves05/RCOMP/doc/sprint1/1191421/Building 3.md

 * ####Copper Cabble (T-568A)
+>13 300 for the big room on the right.
+>
 >650 meters for the rest of the rooms on the ground floor
 > #####13 950 meters total
 * ####Fibre Cable